AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-restore-database-rest-api.md

 2. Begin your restore by using the [Create database restore request][] operation.
 3. Track the status of your restore by using the [Database operation status][] operation.

+>[!NOTE]
->[AZURE.NOTE] After the restore has completed, you can configure your recovered database by following [Configure your database after recovery][].
+> After the restore has completed, you can configure your recovered database by following [Configure your database after recovery][].

 ## Restore a deleted database

 To restore a deleted database:

 1. List all of your restorable deleted databases by using the [List restorable dropped databases][] operation.
 2. Get the details for the deleted database you want to restore by using the [Get restorable dropped database][] operation.
 3. Begin your restore by using the [Create database restore request][] operation.
 4. Track the status of your restore by using the [Database operation status][] operation.

+>[!NOTE]
->[AZURE.NOTE] To configure your database after the restore has completed, see [Configure your database after recovery][].
+> To configure your database after the restore has completed, see [Configure your database after recovery][].

 ## Next steps
 To learn about the business continuity features of Azure SQL Database editions, please read the [Azure SQL Database business continuity overview][].